-Not all numbers are equal, Germany is a big country with strong regional differences, let’s look closer to what can affect your monthly pay-check.
+Not all numbers are equal.
+Germany is a big country with significant regional differences.
+Let’s look closer at what can affect your monthly pay-check.

 Important factors for your salary in Germany as a software engineer

-Not only your degree is important for determine a salary in Germany but also further training.
-Especially for IT specialists, it’s important to educate and progress all the time, technology and trends are changing all the time.
+Not only is your degree important for determining a salary in Germany but also the further training/education.
+Especially for IT specialists, it’s essential to educate and progress all the time; technology and trends are constantly changing.

-Technology never stands still and it’s constantly changing, further training is an important part of the IT specialist’s career.
+Technology never stands still; hence, further training is an integral part of the IT specialist’s career.
 You should always be open and willing to learn new things in your area of expertise.

-A bachelor’s degree is a requirement for software engineers in Germany, but the master will increase your salary and responsibilities.
+A bachelor’s degree is a requirement for software engineers in Germany, but a master’s will increase your salary and responsibilities.

-Applicants with master degree earn on average 5,000 EUR annually more that one with a bachelor.
+Applicants with a master’s degree earn on average 5,000 EUR more than one with a bachelor’s (annually).

 Size of the company

-Two other important factors that influence the salary development of a software developer are the size of the company and the location of the company.
+Two other important factors that influence the salary development of a software developer are the company’s size and the company’s location.
 As a rule, you can say: the bigger a company is, the better the salary opportunities.

 Salary expectations: when working in companies up to 500 employees – 44,028 EUR; between 501 and 1,000 employees – 49,740 EUR; from 1k employees – 58,080 EUR.